 Queensland is a mother of a size, and with that comes a staggering array of different weather conditions.

 There are scores of incredibly beautiful landscapes on offer.
-I adore flying over Queensland’s Gulf Country – it’s different each time I see it.
+If you haven’t given it a go, make an excuse to fly over Queensland’s Gulf Country – it’s different every time I see it.

 As a State of Origin Queenslander, I’ve got a soft spot for our sunshine state.
 How about considering some time away from the coast and heading outback for your next holiday?
 Bring the kids, and spend some time in red dust territory, getting to know the wonderful people who call this their home.